Coulomb drag between two graphene layers at different temperatures: Theoretical model

 \section{Theoretical model}

 The system configuration is shown in Fig. \ref{fig:1}.
 Two graphene layers are separated by a distance $d$, so that no tunneling between them is possible.
 A current $I_{a}$ is passed through the active layer ($i=a$), inducing a voltage $V_{p}$ in the passive layer ($i=p$).
-Throughout this work, we consider that both layers are electron doped, and in the Fermi-liquid regime.
-Taking into account the static screening within the random phase approximation, the interlayer Coulomb interaction is given by \cite{Kamenev1995}
+Throughout this work, we consider that both layers are electron doped, and in the Fermi-liquid regime $T_F/T\gg1$.
+We thus neglect the contribution of plasmons to the drag, which are expected to be relevant at high temperatures $T\gtrsim0.2T_{F}$ \cite{Flensberg1995,Badalyan2012}, and consider the static screening within the random phase approximation \cite{Narozhny2012}.
+We assume, for simplicity, equally doped layers and a uniform dielectric spacer with a relative permittivity $\varepsilon_{r}$ \cite{Katsnelson2011,Carrega2012,Badalyan2012}.
+The screened interlayer Coulomb interaction is then given by \cite{Kamenev1995}